Mo Democratic Senator pushes for state to divest of Russian investments

 Democratic state Senator Maria Chappelle-Nadal of University City stirred interest over Missouri’s investments this week.

 She filed legislation Wednesday calling for state agencies to divest themselves of assets in Russia.
-Chappelle-Nadal linked her proposal to Russian President-elect Donald Trump’s acknowledgement that operatives for the country were involved in November’s presidential election.
+Chappelle-Nadal linked her proposal to Republican President-elect Donald Trump’s acknowledgement that operatives for the country were involved in November’s presidential election.

 GOP Senate President-Pro Tem Ron Richard had little to say about Russia’s alleged meddling in U.S. affairs Thursday.
 “I’ll let Donald Trump worry about that” said Richard.